Consultant resident on-call

 What is 'resident' work?

-The consultant contract is clear that resident work will only be performed by mutual agreement between employer and employee.
+The consultant contract is clear that such resident work will only be performed by mutual agreement between employer and employee (T&C, s.8, p.4).

-While consultants are not obliged to work resident on-call, we know that increasing numbers of consultants are working shift patterns, part or all of which may fall during the premium time period (between 7pm and 7am).
+While consultants are not obliged to work resident on-call, we know that increasing numbers of consultants are working shift patterns, part or all of which may fall during premium time.

 Consultants who work long periods consecutively in premium time are likely to use up most of their weekly PAs/sessions very quickly.
 As such, employers should consider whether these kinds of arrangements are the most effective use of consultant time and resources.